mikko-ahonen/boringtechnology/README.md

 |multi-process|honcho||systemd, k8s|running multiple things inside one paas contaoiner
 |dependencies|pip||poetry, uv|uv looks promising, but so did poetry
 |deployments|docker + paas||k8s|just use a paas, such as fly.io

+## about

+i do django consulting,

+contact me at mikko at boringtechnology dot org